Proxy Methods

 Default Caching

-• GET requests: Cached for 60 seconds by default
+• GET and HEAD requests: Cached for 60 seconds by default when no Cache-Control header is provided by either the client or the upstream server

-• Other methods (POST, PUT, DELETE, PATCH): Not cached.
-Successful unsafe methods automatically invalidate the cache for that URL.
+• Other methods (POST, PUT, DELETE, PATCH): Never cached.
+Successful responses (2xx-3xx) from unsafe methods automatically invalidate all cached entries for that URL.

 Cache Revalidation